Inheritance Tax in Malta: What UK Homeowners Need to Know

 Exemptions and Allowances

 Both the UK and Malta offer various exemptions and allowances that can reduce the inheritance tax liability.
 For instance, transfers between spouses are generally exempt from inheritance tax in both countries.
 However, Malta provides additional exemptions for certain types of assets, such as those held in trusts or specific business assets.
-We can help you navigate these exemptions and allowances to minimize your tax burden.
+We can help you navigate these exemptions and allowances to reduce your tax burden.

 Legal Residency Considerations